Shin Megami Tensei: Imagine: Release

 Aeria Games managed the game until March to April 2012, when a division of Atlus USA called Atlus Online assumed control of the game's Western servers.
 Atlus USA referred to this move as a "homecoming" for the game due to the brand's deep association with Atlus.
 Roughly a year later, in May 2013, management of the game transferred to Marvelous USA when they acquired Atlus Online from its parent company.
 Due to the closure of Marvelous USA's PC department, official Western service of Imagine ended on January 29, 2014, along with multiple other online PC titles supported by the company.
 The Japanese release continued operation for a further two years.
 Ultimately, citing the continued difficulties in giving players a quality experience, it was announced that the game would close down on May 24, 2016, nine years after it began service.

+The MMO was revived by fans again in November 2023 under a private server called Project New Moon.